normanzb/chuanr/README.md

 * None of existing masking lib supports "multiple patterns"
 * They either failed to work on certain platform (e.g mobile chrome) or do not correctly handling all the different type of inputs (e.g. paste or drag and drop text)
-* They do not allow you to use alpahbet or digit as part of the format, for example, no matter what the user input I would like to prefix it with +86 since that is the telephone area code of my country.
+* They do not allow you to use alphabet or digit as part of the format, for example, no matter what the user input I would like to prefix it with +86 since that is the telephone area code of my country.

-So by using Chuanr you will get:

 #Feature